 In addition, when exercising outdoors, asthma symptoms may also be triggered by the pollen in the air.
 Even if pollen usually isn’t a severe problem for you, the sheer volume you inhale during a vigorous workout could trigger asthma symptoms.

-But if you love exercising outdoors, there are ways to avoid trouble.• Try to breathe through your nose, warm up and drink plenty of water.
+But if you love exercising outdoors, there are ways to avoid trouble.

 If you suffer from any asthma-like symptoms, it’s important to see your doctor.
 He or she may prescribe an inhaler or a tablet to help you breathe easier and even prevent symptoms.
 Plus, shortness of breath, wheezing, coughing and chest tightness can also occur with cardiac disease or simply being out of shape.